Understanding Map Layers in Builder

 Viewing Map Layers in Builder

 When opening a map in Builder for the first time, LAYERS and WIDGETS for the selected map appear.
-The LAYERS pane appears by default, displaying the basemap and map data layer(s) that are the backbone for rendering your visualization.
-The WIDGETS pane enables you to add interactive widgets for visualizing and filtering your data.
+The LAYERS list appears by default, displaying the basemap and map data layer(s) that are the backbone for rendering your visualization.
+The WIDGETS list enables you to add interactive widgets for visualizing and filtering your data.

-The following map displays a single layer in the LAYERS pane, which contains point geometries.
+The following map displays a single layer in the LAYERS list, which contains point geometries.

-The default basemap that is used to render the background image of your map also appears in the LAYERS pane, Voyager and Voyager Labels.
+The default basemap (Voyager) that is used to render the background image of your map also appears in the LAYERS list.
 You can edit the basemap source and style.

 As another example, the following image displays a map with multiple layers,